Program Overview

 Letter from the Program Director

 The best rheumatologists are reflective practitioners who actively learn, improve, and collaborate with others.
 As such, we instill habits of life-long learning and collaboration throughout fellowship training.
 Our core curriculum emphasizes active-learning strategies, encouraging fellows to critique rheumatology literature as they engage in peer teaching with guidance from expert faculty.
-In addition, our fellows engage in our yearly quality improvement (QI) curriculum, through which fellows gain the skills necessary to lead their own QI efforts independently by the end of training.
+In addition, our fellows engage in our yearly quality improvement curriculum, through which fellows gain the skills necessary to lead their own improvement efforts independently by the end of training.

-In summary, our program is committed to improving the lives of rheumatology patients by training expert clinicians, innovative leaders, and life-long learners and collaborators.
+In summary, our program is committed to improving the lives of people suffering from rheumatic diseases by training expert clinicians, innovative leaders, and life-long learners and collaborators.
 Graduates of the program have achieved positions of leadership and distinction in virtually all fields related to rheumatology.
-Approximately half of recent fellowship graduates have chosen academic careers, and a similar number are now in private practice.
-We welcome your interest in our program, and encourage you to contact us if you need more information.
+Approximately 2/3 of recent fellowship graduates have chosen academic careers, and the remainder are in private practice.
+We are proud to continue making a difference in the world of rheumatology through our fellowship program.

 Sincerely,